Umar-2026/ContentManangementSystem/README.md

     Server -->|HTML/CSS/JS Response| Client
 ```

-This figure shows how the browser acts as the client, while the web server, PHP runtime, WordPress Core, and database work on the server side.
+The figure illustrates the flow of communication between the client and the server in WordPress.
+The client device hosts the web browser, which sends HTTP/HTTPS requests to the web server.
+On the server side, the PHP Runtime executes the WordPress Core, which retrieves or stores data in the MySQL/MariaDB database.
+After processing the request, the server generates an HTML/CSS/JavaScript response and sends it back to the client browser for display.

----
+This figure shows how the browser acts as the client, while the web server, PHP runtime, WordPress Core, and database work together on the server side to deliver website content.

 ## 5.2 Modular Monolith Architecture